ckeditor/ckeditor4-docs/docs/guide/dev/basics/README.md

 * CKEditor 4 is not a **content management system (CMS)**.
 It does not contain any sort of database to store your posts, logging system for user management, or administration panel where you can tweak the options for your website.

-* CKEditor 4 is not **desktop publishing software** (it is not MS Word!) and is not a recommended tool to use when creating paged content with fixed layout and styling that is intended for printing.
+* CKEditor 4 is not **desktop publishing software** and is not a recommended tool to use when creating paged content with fixed layout and styling that is intended for printing.

 * CKEditor 4 working out of the box in its default implementation is **not a tool like Google Docs**, where multiple users can edit the same article online in real time, track changes, and add comments.
-However, **if you need those features we have a good news for you - all of those are available in [CKEditor 5](https://ckeditor.com/docs/ckeditor5/latest/features/index.html)!**
+However, **if you need these features, we have a good news for you &mdash; they are available in [CKEditor 5](https://ckeditor.com/docs/ckeditor5/latest/features/index.html)!**

-* CKEditor 4 is not a tool that will let you input invalid HTML code.
-CKEditor abides by W3C standards so it will modify code if it is invalid.
+* CKEditor 4 is not a tool that will let you **input invalid HTML code**.
+CKEditor 4 abides by W3C standards so it will modify HTML code if it is invalid.

 At the end of the day, **CKEditor 4 is an editor &mdash; nothing more, nothing less**.
 Go to the {@linkexample index CKEditor 4 Examples} section to see plenty of valid editor use cases, with source code ready to copy and implement in your own solution!